If you hold to be a good person you cannot look a pig in the eyes; nor any other sentient being we prey on.

 We kill them in masses to pig ourselves lavishly.
 Not to speak about the vicious crime, easy to discern, of hunting for mere pleasure, without excuse of hunger or defense.

-You can enjoy ignorance for long years but when the thought comes at last to you it is clear; on one hand - if it comes to food - it is us or them, on the other hand the way we treat them is evil.
+You can enjoy denial for long years but when the thought comes at last to you it is clear; on one hand - if it comes to food - it is us or them, on the other hand the way we treat them is evil.

 Renouncing to eat life would be betraying our life, this beastly thing in us, half of our nature, our most precious and sacred possession.
 We would not listen to the clandestine suicides of humankind tempting us to gradually stop eating.
 For the time being at least we will sacrifice to eat.
 But we also close our eyes to mass torture in cold blood.
 That is debasing humanity.